pratik-choudhari/docker-guide/markdown_files/what_is_docker.md

 # What is a container?

+## The Problem:
-In today's date software development rate has sky rocketed but this has introduced discrepancies in terms of environment configuration, application isolation and avoiding resource access conflicts.
+In today's date, software development rate has sky rocketed but this has introduced discrepancies in terms of environment configuration, application isolation and avoiding resource access conflicts.

+## Solution #1:
 A solution for this problem is to use __Virtual Machines__.
 A Virtual Machine runs an instance of some Operating System and the host machine hardware is virtualised by a bare metal hypervisor(a software responsible for allocation of resources to virtual machines).
 Here's how a VM is set up.

 <p align="center"><img src="../images/virtual_machines_architecture.jpg" width=300></img></p>

 The reason VMs are not always required to run our applications is that:
-- Creation of a VM takes time
+- Creation of a VM takes time.
-- Booting a VM takes time too
+- Boot time of a VM is high.
-- Big OS sizes
+- Most OS sizes are in GBs.
-- Install dependencies from scratch
+- Dependencies are needed to be installed from scratch.
-- Inability to share a VM instance and recreate exact environment
+- Inability to share a VM instance and recreate exact environment.
-- Hardware resource wastage
+- Hardware resource wastage.

+## Solution #2:
 Soon __containers__ were introduced and they made it much easy to develop and deploy software applications.
 These containers are created via a software which runs on the host machine serving certain OS.

 *__Here, we do not virtualise hardware but we virtualise the Operating System__*